mcecode/standards/code/general.md

 ### Strings

-- Use double quotes for strings.
+- Prefer using double (") quotes for strings if the language syntax allows them.

 ### Line endings